|Copyright © 2008 - 2014 * Art In The Mountains * All Rights Reserved

 know, so that we can all say our goodbyes.

-each course to the address indicated.
-Note: a deposit of $100 is required at time of registration in order to reserve your place in
+course to the address indicated.
+Note: a deposit of $100 is required at time of registration in order to reserve your place in the class.

 Payment Method: We accept checks, money orders and cashiers checks in U.S. Funds.

-be billed in no more than three equal monthly installments.
-If you do not make payments you will be sent a bill for the balance 60
+billed in no more than three equal monthly installments.
+If you do not make payments you will be sent a bill for the balance 60 days

-days prior to class beginning.
+prior to class beginning.
 If full payment is not received 60 day's prior to class you may loose your space.
-Registrations 60
+Registrations 60 days or

-(or less) to the class or once a workshop begins.
-We always feel badly when a personal emergency arises after this time
+less) to the class or once a workshop begins.
+We always feel badly when a personal emergency arises after this time period.

-period.
 However, we must strictly adhere to this policy.
 No-shows will not receive a refund, regardless of the circumstances.
-If
+If you drop out

 Admission: AITM accepts all persons regardless of race, color, national origin, gender, or religion.
 AITM reserves the right to